woofdogtw/sylvia-iot-core/sylvia-router/README.md

 # sylvia-router

 A simple router application with full Sylvia-IoT core components:
-- sylvia-auth
+- sylvia-iot-auth
-- sylvia-broker
+- sylvia-iot-broker
-- sylvia-coremgr
+- sylvia-iot-coremgr
-- sylvia-coremgr-cli
+- sylvia-iot-coremgr-cli
-- sylvia-data
+- sylvia-iot-data

 **Note**: This is a demonstration how to develop your own system that integrates Sylvia-IoT core components.